toiletbril/toiletline/README.txt

 * TL_USE_STDIO can be defined to use <stdio.h> functions instead of raw `read()`, `open()` and etc.
 * TL_HISTORY_MAX_SIZE configures maximum history size;
+* ITL_HISTORY_ENTRY_MAX_BYTES caps the byte length of a single history entry;
+  longer entries are silently dropped from history;
 * TL_NO_SUSPEND prevents Ctrl-Z from sending `SIGTSTP` to the terminal.
 Note that Windows does not have this signal, and if this macro is not defined, Ctrl-Z will call `exit(0)`;